Subject Requirements

 Topics include: Maps, plans and other representations of the physical world, measurement, and probability.

 Mathematics is the study of numbers and shapes and the relationships between them.
 It is a language that attempts to describe the world in abstract terms that can be modified and, therefore, often simplified in this language.
-Therefore, one can give the learner of Mathematics insight, circumspection, foresight, and a measure of control in those areas of reality that can be so described.
+Mathematics forms the basis for most scientific degrees and is fundamental to most commercial degrees.
+It is one of the most challenging subjects, and learners who perform well in Mathematics show evidence of hard work and insight into critical thinking and problem-solving.
+You may require the assistance of a tutor to help learners fully understand and prepare for this subject.

 • Algebra